International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 Employee leaving indemnities and other employee provisions are recorded for flight crew who, meeting certain conditions, have the option of being placed on reserve or of taking early retirement.
 The Group is obligated to remunerate these employees until they reach the statutory retirement age.
 The calculation is performed by independent actuaries using the projected unit credit method.

-Other employee-related provisions are recognised for direct expenditures of business reorganisation such as severance payments (restructuring provisions) where plans are sufficiently detailed and well advanced, and where appropriate communication to those affected has been undertaken at the balance sheet date.
 Restoration and handback provisions arising on inception of a lease are recognised as a provision with a corresponding amount recognised as part of the ROU asset.
 Any subsequent change in estimation relating to such costs are reflected in the ROU asset.
 Maintenance and handback provisions that occur through usage or through the passage of time are recognised as such activity occurs, with a corresponding expense recorded in the Income statement.
 Any subsequent change in estimation are recognised in the Income statement.

-The method for determining legal claims provisions is determined on a claim-by-claim basis.
+The method for determining legal claims provisions is determined on a claim by claim basis.
 Where a claim includes a significant population of items, the weighted average provision is estimated by determining all potential outcomes and the probability of their occurrence.
 Where a claim relates to a single item, then the Group determines the associated provision by applying the most likely outcome giving consideration to alternative outcomes.
 Where an individual claim is significant, the disclosure of quantitative information is restricted to the extent that it does not prejudice the outcome of the claim.
 If the effect is material, expected future cash flows are discounted using a rate that reflects, where appropriate, the risks specific to the provision.
 Where discounting is used, the effect of unwinding the discount rate is recognised as a finance cost in the Income statement.

 Critical accounting estimates, assumptions and judgements (extract)